Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Introduction

 The activation pattern of the robots is controlled by an external scheduler.
 At one end of the synchrony spectrum, there is the {\em fully-synchronous} scheduler (FSYNCH): in this case, time is divided into discrete units (the {\em turns}).
 At each turn, the entire swarm is activated, and all robots synchronously execute one LCM cycle.
 At the other end, there is the {\em asynchronous} scheduler (ASYNCH), where robot activations are independent, and LCM cycles are not synchronized.
 Somewhere halfway, there is the {\em semi-synchronous} scheduler (SSYNCH), which activates an arbitrary subset of robots at each turn, with the restriction of activating each robot infinitely often.

 A common assumption in the context of mobile robots is the lack of persistent memory: a robot does not remember anything about past activations ({\em obliviousness}).
 Other assumptions are {\em anonymity}, where robots do not have visible and distinguishable identifying features, and {\em silence}, where robots do not have explicit communication primitives.
+This robot model is sometimes referred to as ``OBLOT''~\cite{book2}.

 Obliviousness, anonymity, and silence are practical, useful, and desirable properties: an algorithm for oblivious robots is inherently resilient to transient memory failures; one for anonymous robots is ideal in privacy-sensitive contexts; an algorithm for silent robots works even in scenarios where communication is jammed or unfeasible (e.g., hostile environments or underwater deployment).